• Jump to Content »

 Note: There is an Irish Language Spell-Checker Firefox plug-in.
 (Hat-tip to Primal Sneeze)

 This entry was posted on Thursday, May 31st, 2007 at 1:20 am and is filed under Gaeilge, IMCC.
 You can follow responses via my RSS 2.0 feed.
-You can leave a response or trackback from your site.
+Both comments and pings are currently closed.

 9 Responses to “Learn Irish in Kansas City?”